carlosmarte23/bootcamp-fullstack-js/02-react/notes.md

 - Only shows in DOM when there are active filters use && operator for conditional rendering

 🟢 Completed on December 18th, 2025.

+### 2. Loading spinner

+- Replace loading text with a spinner component to improve user experience.

+🟡 In progress, last updated on December 18th, 2025.